 However, there are several problems in starting a business in Pakistan.
-These problems exist in the forms of delay in communications, centralized decision makings, lack of loyalty, lazy labor force, as well as the free rider problems.
+These problems exist in the forms of delay in communications, centralized decision makings, lack of loyalty, lazy labor force, as well as free-rider problems.
 All these contribute to the high costs of doing business in this country.

 |Lack of communications||– The first and foremost requirement of running a successful business is proper communication.
 In terms of starting a business, one would expect that local companies would communicate and reply to queries and confusions with investors so that the business can smoothly.
 Most Pakistani businesses do not even have a proper procedure to respond to such queries.
 In fact, their communication system is one of the poorest in the whole world.
 They do not reply back to emails and do not even let their foreign counterparts know of certain changes in decisions.
 If emails are sent to the Pakistani business representatives then they need to be followed up with phone calls to ensure that they actually open up their emails and respond.
 Thus it delays the whole decision-making process thereby raising the cost of starting a business.|